 Next, it’s time to truss the turkey legs using a cotton string or by cutting slits into the excess skin that is around the cavity.

-To use this method, simply cut two slits into the flap around the cavity and tuck each leg into the slit.
+To use this method, cut two slits into the flap around the cavity and tuck each leg into the slit.

 I then add the quartered onions, sliced whole garlic heads, and sliced sour oranges or lemons around the sides of the turkey and inside the turkey cavity.